-Copyright© Macronix International Co., Ltd. 2009~2012.
-All rights reserved, including the trademarks and tradename thereof, such as Macronix, MXIC, MXIC Logo, MX Logo, Integrated Solutions Provider, NBit, Nbit, NBiit, Macronix NBit, eLiteFlash, XtraROM, Phines, KH Logo, BE-SONOS, KSMC, Kingtech, MXSMIO, Macronix vEE, Macronix MAP, Rich Audio, Rich Book, Rich TV, and FitCAM.
-The names and brands of other companies are for identification purposes only and may be claimed as the property of the respective companies.
+Copyright© Macronix International Co., Ltd. 2009~2011.
+All rights reserved.

+Macronix, MXIC, MXIC Logo, MX Logo, Integrated Solutions Provider, NBit, NBiit, Macronix NBit, eLiteFlash, XtraROM, Phines, BE-SONOS, KSMC, Kingtech, MXSMIO, Macronix vEE are trademarks or registered trademarks of Macronix International Co., Ltd. The names and brands of other companies are for identification purposes only and may be claimed as the property of the respective companies.